alinenunessouza/dsp-steganography/README.md

 ````

 #### Add new packages to `requirements.txt`
-1. Install the package in to local environment
+1. Install the package into the local environment
 ```
 pip install <PACKAGE>
 ```